 - 2 tablespoons chili powder

-- 1 canned chipotle pepper in adobo sauce (seeded and minced)
+- 1 chipotle pepper in adobo sauce (seeded and minced)

-- 2 cans (15 ounces each black beans, rinsed and drained)
+- 2 cans pinto beans, rinsed and drained

 - 2 tablespoons lime juice

-- Heat the oil in a large pot or Dutch oven over medium heat.
-Add the onions, bell peppers, celery, and carrots; cook for 8 to 10 minutes, or until vegetables soften.
+- Heat the oil in a large pot, such as this 5.5 quart ceramic pot (as shown below) or Dutch oven over medium heat.
+Add the onions, bell peppers and zucchini; cook for 8 to 10 minutes, or until vegetables soften.

 - Add the salt, garlic, cumin, chili and paprika and cook, stirring for 2 minutes.

-- Adjust seasoning.
-Ladle into individual serving bowls and top with avocado and cilantro.
+- Ladle into individual serving bowls and top with avocado and cilantro.

 Store leftovers in a covered container in the refrigerator for up to 4 days or freeze for up to 3 weeks.